eccentricdevotion/TARDIS/chemistry-lab.md

 With the material reducer, you can reduce a substance to its component elements.

+[Click to see vanilla item/block material reductions!](material-reductions) (does not include compound reductions)

 ![material reducer block](images/chemistry/material-reducer-block.png)

 Remember our Chemical compounder?
 With this machine, we can reduce it back to its atoms used to created it.
 You can access this by right clicking the block above or by running `/tardischemistry gui reduce`